moyano83/Sbt-in-action/README.md

 * `tasks`: List the task to run in the build
 * `settings`: List the settings you can modify for the project
-* `inspect`: Displays informatino about a given task or setting.
+* `inspect`: Displays information about a given task or setting.

 Classes can be compiled using the `compile` command, and run using the `run` command (main classes).
 To open an interactive scala shell to test your classes execute `console`, if you make any changes on the project, you can reload the sbt console using the `reload` command.
 As stated in chapter 1, you can run the test continuously every time the source code changes if you prepend the command with the `~` character.
 With `testOnly`, you can specify which test to run (use tab autocompletion to see the available tests).